ajomadlabs/Vuetodo/README.md

 # Project Overview

 This project contains a single component called the TodoComponent.
-This component helps to enter the tasks, mark tasks that are completed <br>
-and render the completed tasks.
+This component helps to enter the tasks, mark tasks that are completed and render the completed tasks.

 This makes use of two methods:

-- addItem()
+- `addItem()`

-- completeItem(itemPassed)
+- `completeItem(itemPassed)`

 `addItem()`